madeingnecca/sublime-slug/README.md

-# Sublime Text 2 Plugin: Sublime Slug
+# Sublime Text Plugin: Sublime Slug

-Sublime slug generates a "slug" of the string(s) contained in the current selection(s).
+Sublime Slug generates a "slug" of the string(s) contained in the current selection(s).